Main

 Irena Papst, PhD

-I’m a scientist specializing in infectious disease modelling with highly-transferable skills in software development, data science, teaching, and scientific communication.
+I’m a scientist specializing in infectious disease modelling with highly-transferable skills in research, data science, software development, training, and scientific communication.

 (she/elle)